Retrolovania/NAMCOT-Numbered-Collection/README.md

 # NAMCOT Numbered Collection
-This repository (when finished) will contain the disassembled code to 18 Famicom games primarily developed and published by Namco for the Nintendo Family Computer (Famicom).
+This repository (when finished) will contain the disassembled code to 17 Famicom games (excluding *Galaxian*) primarily developed and published by Namco for the Nintendo Family Computer (Famicom).
 Officially they were given no sort of compilation name, but because of the numbering scheme assigned to the cartridge labels and box art, they're retroactively being defined here as the NAMCOT Numbered Collection.

 ## Disclaimer
 The disassembled code provided in this repository is intended for educational and research purposes only.
 It is not intended for commercial use, distribution, or modification.
 The copyright for these games is currently owned by Bandai Namco Entertainment Inc., and they withhold the right to take any part of this repo down should they feel the need.